Solution landscapes of ferronematics in microfluidic channels: Numerical results

+There are nine saddle points of the free energy \eqref{eq:energy} as plotted in \Cref{fig:full_saddle_points_l=0.2_c=1} and \Cref{fig:OR_saddle_points_l=0.2_c=1}, along with their indices.
+There are three full solution pairs of saddle points and the Morse index is the same within each solution pair.
+The order of the energy values of these saddle points is $OR<F1<OR1<F2<F3<OR2$.

+The full saddle-point solution pairs presented in \Cref{fig:full_saddle_points_l=0.2_c=1} are: $F1.1$ and $F1.2$ (both index-1), $F2.1$ and $F2.2$ (both index-1), and $F3.1$ and $F3.2$ (both index-2).
+Looking at the director and magnetisation plots for the saddle points, we note that the rotation (needed to match the conflicting boundary conditions) is localised near the edges for $F1$; the $\mvec$ profiles exhibit a sharp rotation gradient near the channel centre for $F2$ but the $\nvec$ plots do not exhibit any sharp gradients as such.
+With regards to the higher-index $F3$ pair, both $\nvec$ and $\mvec$ exhibit a localised jump near the channel centre which might explain the higher Morse index.

-As well as these full solutions, we also observe three OR solutions, these are, $OR$ and $OR1$, which are both index-1 saddles, and $OR2$ which is an index-2 saddle. $OR$ is still the continuation of the unique OR solution branch for large $l$, while $OR1$ and $OR2$ are new critical points.
-We notice that all three OR solutions have one nematic and magnetic domain wall, which do not coincide.
-Therefore, the likely reason as to why $OR2$ has higher index, is because its magnetic domain wall occurs in the centre of the channel.
-This is consistent with Theorem 3.2 in \cite{dalby-farrell-majumdar-xia} and its conclusions.
-Here the authors analyse the convergence of OR solutions in the limit $l\to0$.
-They compute the transition costs between the points $(Q_{11},M_1)=(\rho^*,\sqrt{1+2c\rho^*}):=\pvec^*$ and $(Q_{11},M_1)=(\rho^*,-\sqrt{1+2c\rho^*});=\pvec^{**}$, and find that the energy minimiser (amongst OR solutions) is $\pvec^*$ (with boundary layers to satisfy the boundary conditions at $y=\pm1$).
-While $\pvec^{**}$ has higher energy than $\pvec^{*}$, it still has lower energy than any solution with internal transition layers in $M_1$ (i.e., a solution which jumps between $\pvec^*$ and $\pvec^{**}$).
-Expressions of the form $(Q_{11},M_1)=(\rho^*,\pm\sqrt{1+2c\rho^*})$ define the OR bulk energy density minimisers (i.e., minimisers of the bulk energy when $Q_{12}=M_2=0$), where
+There are also three OR solutions shown in \Cref{fig:OR_saddle_points_l=0.2_c=1}: $OR$ and $OR1$, which are both index-1 saddles, and $OR2$ which is an index-2 saddle point. $OR$ is the continuation of the unique OR solution branch for large $l$ while $OR1$ and $OR2$ are new critical points.
+We notice that all three OR solutions have one nematic and magnetic domain wall, which need not coincide.
+In \cite{dalby-farrell-majumdar-xia}, the authors do some asymptotic analysis of OR solutions for small $l$, which corresponds to the physically relevant limit of large domains.
+They show that physically relevant OR solutions converge to $(Q_{11},M_1)=(\rho^*,\pm\sqrt{1+2c\rho^*})$ (recall that $Q_{12}=M_2=0$ everywhere for OR solutions) almost everywhere in the channel interior for small enough $l$ or in the $l\to 0$ limit, where